‘Every Teacher Is A Language Teacher’ is Part Two in my Education Week Teacher series on teaching English Language Learners in content classes.

 Many teachers of “content” classes (mainstream classes with some English Language Learners in them) face challenges each day.
-My upcoming book will have a chapter on the topic, and Judie Haynes, who will be my “Interview of the Month” in September, has written a whole book on the subject.
+My book has have a chapter on the topic, and Judie Haynes has written a whole book on the subject.

 Here are choices for The Best Sites For Learning Strategies To Teach ELL’s In Content Classes:

 Content Instruction for ELLs is a great resource from Colorin Colorado.